niklaszimmermann/pdf_areaocr/README.md

 I strongly believe that the internet thrives of user participation, hence I'm hoping that somebody might find this useful / helpful.

+## Disclaimer - not included but needed Software and Libraries.
+iTextPdf:
+- the .dll has to be placed in the main directory (not included by me)
+- iTextPdf is licensed under AGPL
+- download available for example on sourceforge
+- for more information look at their website https://itextpdf.com/

+Sumatra PDF Reader:
+- used to manually elaborate the coordinates of areas in .pdf files (not included by me)
+- download available for example on sourceforge
+- for more information look at their website https://www.sumatrapdfreader.org/

 ## Introduction
 Reads a certain area of a .pdf file and returns the content as stringVariable.